GaetanHHHHHH/kaggle-competitions/README.md

 Here is the code used for various Kaggle competitions.
-These competitions are ML and data science challenge based around real-life use cases.
+These competitions are ML and data science challenges based around real-life use cases.

 ### Competition 1: NLP -- PII Data Detection